 The silver chi-rho plaques may have been attached to the walls of a church, and represent votive offerings.
 One has the inscription – Anicilla has fulfilled the vow which she promised.

 In these wonderful and significant church treasures we have a connection with the earliest Christians in the British Isles.
-They are literate, civilised, and appreciate beauty in the celebration of the Orthodox faith and worship.
-The names of Publianus and Anicilla commemorate ordinary Orthodox Christians such as ourselves, worshipping in Britain almost 1700 years ago.
+They are literate, civilised, and appreciate beauty in the celebration of the Christian faith and worship.
+The names of Publianus and Anicilla commemorate ordinary Christians such as ourselves, worshipping in Britain almost 1700 years ago.

 All of these precious items are on display at the British Museum